 Sure, it takes up a chunk of real estate on your vanity, but have you ever really used your paddle brush to its full potential?
 Some may use it as a last-minute blowdrying tool at times (guilty!), but more than that it’s one of the best brushes you can use in the wintertime.
 Yup, it helps get rid of static and halo frizz brought on by your beanies, sweaters, and winter hoodies.

 Since paddle brushes are wider than other hair brushes, they’re also awesome for straightening out the kinks on longer, thicker hair types.
 They’re also ideal for looks that don’t require a lot of volume and can offer a sleek, straight, shiny look in less the time than other brushes alone.
 Read on for a quick how-to on drying and styling your hair with a paddle hair brush:

 Tutorial: How to Style Hair with a Paddle Brush + Best Paddle Brush Techniques

 1. Start with clean, freshly washed hair.

 Prep your hair by washing with a system designed to offer sleekness.
-We like the silky feeling we get from Dove Anti-Frizz Oil Therapy Shampoo and the Dove Anti-Frizz Oil Therapy Conditioner, which has Argan oil to nourish your hair without weighting it down.
+We like the silky feeling we get from Dove Anti-Frizz Oil Therapy Shampoo and Dove Anti-Frizz Oil Therapy Conditioner, which has Argan oil to nourish your hair without weighing it down.
 Rinse well and gently towel-dry.